waffle-lord/minecraft-server-helper/README.md

 # Setup
 - Get the server files of your liking
 - Create a `start.sh` file in your server files with the start command for the server.
 This will be used by docker to start the container
 - Zip up the server files so they extract directly out of the archive, not into a subfolder. (select all files and zip.
-Don't select to parent folder)
+Don't select the parent folder)
 - download this helper tool from releases and extract it.
 Rename the folder as desired.
 - Run `setup.sh` and provide the following when prompted
   - Server zip you created